hsklein/Simprovise/docs/source/index.rst

 =====================
 **simprovise** is a Python library for discrete event simulation.
-It offers an intuitive API for developing simulation models; it also provides APIs and tools for model execution and output analysis.
+It offers an intuitive API for developing simulation models; it also provides APIs and tools for model execution, output data collection and output analysis.

 .. note::
 	This is the documentation for release 0.2.0a, currently under development with planned availability through the Python Package Index in Fall 2024.

-        Also be aware that he documentation itself is also under development.
+        Also be aware that he documentation itself is also under construction.
 	As a  work-in-progress, there are still gaps and missing sections.

 	Any and all feedback is welcome at